Specify replication bandwidth limit in kbps

 WebUI docs do not mention kbps see RepTaskWebUI-Docs-2018-06-25.png

-#19 Updated by Dru Lavigne over 1 year ago
+#19 Updated by Dru Lavigne about 2 years ago

 - Status changed from Passed Testing to Done